Team-Glare/CELT2/README.md

 Running the Server:
 * Locally:
-    * Within the server subdirectory, you can run ```./boot_dockerless.sh```, which will run flask for you (after checking all of the require depedencies exist).
+    * Within the server subdirectory, you can run ```./boot_dockerless.sh```, which will run Flask for you (after checking all of the require depedencies exist).
 This will only allow for local connections and testing.
 * Containerized:
     * We assume that you are using Digital Ocean for the sake of these steps - we highly encourage this, as Digital Ocean provides students $100 credit through the GitHub students program.
     * Ensure that the latest version of your code is pushed to GitHub.
 Go to the ```Actions tab```, and select ```Build and Publish Server to Digital Ocean```.
 Click ```Run Workflow```, and specify a version number.
 After some time, this will deploy an image to the Digital Ocean Images storage.